sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: While sustained, your hearing grows extremely sensitive.
 You can hear all noises made within range and judge their exact location.
 If you take sonic damage to your hit points, multiply it by 2.

+### Copper Warhorn Gu
+*Rank 1 Manifestation*

+Cost: 4 portions

+Range: 1 km

+Health: 10

+Food:

+Effect: The deafening sound of a horn fills the area within range for a few seconds.
+The sound is harmless.

 :::
 \newpage